top of page

 Park Points –

-Size and Vibe: These two parks encompass roughly 1,353 square miles, with 97% wilderness.
-The parks house canyons, rivers, glaciers, and underground caverns.
-Sequoia is a heavily forested area known for hosting the world's most massive trees, the Giant Sequoias.
-They grow to be about 30 feet in diameter and over 250 feet tall.
-Kings Canyon also offers outstanding heights, hosting the United States' deepest canyon at over a mile and a half deep.
+Size and Vibe: These two parks encompass roughly 1,353 square miles, with 97% wilderness: the parks house canyons, rivers, glaciers, and underground caverns.
+Sequoia is a heavily forested area that hosts the world's most massive trees, the Giant Sequoias.
+They grow about 30 feet in diameter and over 250 feet tall.
+Kings Canyon also offers outstanding heights, hosting the United States' deepest canyon over a mile and a half deep.

 Sequoia originally came to be to protect the Giant Sequoia Trees, making it the first national park formed to preserve a living thing.
 Besides the giant trees, these parks are home to black bears, badgers, sheep, muskrats, and opossums crawling through the parks.

-Best time of year to go – The best time of year to visit Sequoia & Kings is early summer in May and June as there is a beautiful display of wildflowers and the melted snow from winter makes the park's waterfalls and streams flow heavily.
+Best time of year to go – The best time to visit Sequoia & Kings is early summer in May and June, as there is a beautiful display of wildflowers, and the melted snow from winter makes the park's waterfalls and streams flow heavily.
 Caves and attractions are also open during this time.

 How many people per year – 1.25 million (2019)